eclipse-sumo/sumo/docs/web/docs/sumo-gui.md

 - **Vehicle text param**: Renders any [Generic Parameter](Simulation/GenericParameters.md) set on the vehicle.
 This also supports any [virtual parameters accessible via TraCI](TraCI/Vehicle_Value_Retrieval.md#device_and_lanechangemodel_parameter_retrieval_0x7e)

-Each text can be configured with regard to it's size color and background color.
+Each text can be configured with regard to its size color and background color.
 By activating the option *Only for selected*, The textual annotation is limited to vehicles with the [*selected*](#selecting_objects) status.

 ## Edge/Lane Visualisation Settings